iRonit080/ronittomar/README.md

 -->

 Hello, I'm Ronit.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Computer Science student with expertise in data analysis and reporting.
 - Querying data using SQL.
-- Generate reports and perform ad-hoc data analysis using SQL.
-- Developing dashboards on Tableau and Looker Studio.
+- Developing dashboards on PowerBi
 - Data analysis and reporting using Google Sheets and Excel.

 ### 📚 Projects